renaudcerrato/Hook/README.md

 # Annotations

-Hook let you easily hooks into methods using simple annotations:
+Hook let you easily hook into methods using simple annotations:

 ## @Hooked

-In order to be able to hook a method, you must annotate them as `@Hooked`, and give them an **unique** name.
+In order to be able to hook a method, you must annotate them as `@Hooked`, and give them a **unique** name.
 If you define more than one `@Hooked` method with the same name, _reaaaally bad things can happen_.

 By annotating arguments using `@Param` annotations, you'll be able to easily capture the arguments by name instead of relying on their order.